DEFRA/software-development-standards/guides/kubernetes.md

 **Note** that a liveness probe works in conjunction with the restartPolicy value.
 In order to restart the restartPolicy must be set to Always or OnFailure.

 #### Values
-`path`: the URL route the liveness probe should sent a response to.
+`path`: the URL route the liveness probe should sent a response to

 `port`: the port on which the service is exposing